+The Financial Advisor has made no independent investigation of the investments in the OCFA Portfolio and has not assessed the current Investment Policy.
 The value of the various investments in the OCFA Portfolio will fluctuate on a daily basis as a result of a multitude of factors, including generally prevailing interest rates and other economic conditions.
 Therefore, there can be no assurance that the values of the various investments in the OCFA Portfolio will not vary from the values described herein.

 The following Table 33 reflects various information with respect to the OCFA Portfolio as of the close of business on March 31, 2014.
 As described above, a wide range of investments are authorized under California Government Code, but they are further limited by the current Investment Policy.
-For additional information concerning Authority investments, see Appendix B - "Comprehensive Annual Financial Report of the Authority for the Fiscal Year ended June 30, 2013" attached to this Official Statement.
+For additional information concerning Authority investments, see Appendix B - "Audited Financial Statements of the Authority for the Fiscal Year ended June 30, 2013" attached to this Official Statement.